Creating Positive Growth and Change Together

 - It depends on your specific insurance plan and the nature of the evaluation.
 Although our office is considered “out of network” for all insurance, we do provide a statement at the end of the assessment process that can be submitted for reimbursement.
 To find out what your plan may cover, call the number on the back of your member card and ask about your out of network benefits.

 - We complete evaluations for children as young as 5 but can typically complete a “full” evaluation starting at age 6.

 What does the re-evaluation process look like?

 - In order to have an accurate profile of a child’s current functioning and maintain appropriate accommodations, many schools require a re-evaluation every 3 years.
 The re-evaluation process is almost identical to the initial process; however, our returning clients do receive a discount and are also given the opportunity to see how scores have changed over time.

-To learn more about how an assessment can help you and your family, contact Synergy Psych today.
+To learn more about how an assessment can help you and your family, contact Vive Greenville today.